Used and loved by millions

 remarkable accomplishment

-Emphasizes the notable nature of the achievement.
+Stresses the noteworthy and significant character of the achievement.

 outstanding achievement